Most students pursue 3-4 concentrations as part of the Tepper School MBA program.

 The unprecedented speed in which technology transforms markets and economies has altered the way multi-national organizations successfully compete.
 As the university that is synonymous with technology, it has been a key player in leading this trend.
 Our students represent a new breed of leader, one who understands global issues and is able to take advantage of emerging trends and technologies.

 Broadly encompassing an array of technical and managerial coursework as well as applied project experience, the Information Technology concentration is aimed at preparing students for a career in a technology-related field.
-With nearly 25 electives from which to choose in our computer science and information networking disciplines, students are able to take advantage of a cross-campus academic experience through our MBA program as well as the School of Computer Science, the Software Engineering Institute and the Heinz School of Public Policy.
+Students are able to take advantage of a cross-campus academic experience through our MBA program as well as the School of Computer Science, the Software Engineering Institute and the Heinz School of Public Policy.

 One of the most popular concentration areas, the marketing curriculum incorporates academic specialty areas related to buyer behavior, technology, B2B strategy, data mining, product design and development as well as the fundamental coursework in marketing management.

 Our graduates are highly sought for marketing positions at consumer packaged goods, technology, health care/pharmaceutical, retail and start-up companies.
+More than 90% of MBAs pursuing marketing careers work in product maangement, brand management and marketing leadership development programs.
 Our students’ ability to approach marketplace and consumer issues as part of a honed, analytical framework is rare – and valued – in today’s fast-paced industries and categories.

 As one of the pioneering fore-parents of organizational studies, we believe that creating new knowledge is as important as disseminating it.
 In the 1960s our contributions in the arena of behavior science grew to impressive prominence.
 Today, the history of organizational research at our school is one of the path breaking, highly influential, interdisciplinary milestones that fundamentally changed how scholars think about organizations.